-My research indicates that as with curries, there is no set “recipe” to make garam masala since there are many regional differences as well as individual tastes that come into play.
-The most common spices found in garam masala are: coriander, cumin, cardamom, cloves, black pepper, cinnamon, and nutmeg.
+My research indicates that as with curries, there is no set garam masala recipe since there are many regional differences as well as individual tastes that come into play.
+The most common spices are: coriander, cumin, cardamom, cloves, black pepper, cinnamon, and nutmeg.
 The proportions used are also at the discretion of the cook.

-For a spicier masala you can add crushed chili or red pepper flakes.
-Some cooks even like to add saffron to impart a delicate floral characteristic to their garam masala.
+Kind of.
+If you don’t have every ingredient on hand, your creation will come out slightly different.
+For a spicier taste, you can add crushed chili or red pepper flakes.
+Some cooks even like to add saffron to impart a delicate floral characteristic.
 To create your own masala, the spices are up to you, innovate, improvise!
 Want to add an interesting touch?
 Star anise is your friend, trust me.

 To make garam masala, the spices are first lightly toasted on a skillet with a little bit of canola oil.
 As the spices heat up they begin to release their natural oils and unique flavors.
 Once toasted you can grind them together in a spice grinder.
 I use an old electric coffee grinder dedicated to spice grinding only.
 Note: it is important to toast the spices in low to medium heat to avoid burning.